-Nightfall Mysteries - Curse of the Opera Game Review
+Nightfall Mysteries: Curse of the Opera is an action-packed

 You play the part of a stagehand in this famous opera troupe which has been invited by a Count Vladd Vansig III to perform for him in his small village.
 Strangely enough, the village is empty except for the count and his manservant.
 (Honestly though, if you have been invited to perform in a village in which the only residents are a man named Vladd and his manservant, the best course of action would have been to run away!)